lillyengeler/redis-proxy-project/README.md

 ```

 # System Requirements
-To run this proxy, make sure you have have installed Docker, docker-compose, and GNU Make.
+To run this proxy, make sure you have have installed Docker, docker-compose, GNU Make, and bash.

 # Code Explanation
 On startup, a docker-compose file builds and runs three separate containers: a single Redis instance, a web proxy consisting of the basic web service and the LRU cache, and a container for testing the Proxy.